agrendath/quickbarplugin/README.md

 - quickbarplugin.janitatop: Grants access to the /janitatop command
 - quickbarplugin.janita2top: Grants access to the /janita2top command
 - quickbarplugin.extract: Grants access to the /extract command
+- quickbarplugin.booster: Grants access to the /booster command
+- quickbarplugin.activebooster: Grants access to the /activebooster command